Zenduty/docs/docs/Nagios.md

 	$ git clone https://github.com/Zenduty/zd-nagios.git
 	$ cd zd-nagios
 ```
 7. Open zenduty_nagios.cfg file and enter the integration key provided into the “pager” field.
+In the two "command_line" fields below, modify the path to the zenduty_nagios.py to wherever your Nagios plugin folder resides.
+You will move the zenduty_nagios file to this folder in step 11.
 8. Move the Nagios Core configuration file into place.
 * For Debian-based systems this is usually `/etc/nagios3/conf.d:`
 	```